-If You Plan To Complete High School Through the Test of General Education Development (GED)
+If You Plan To Complete High School Through the Test of General Education Development (GED) or High School Equivalency Test (Hi-SET)

-General Education Development (GED) testing offers you an option if you have not completed high school.
-L&C offers GED preparation classes.
-The classes provide instruction in language arts - reading, language arts - writing, mathematics, social studies and science to help prepare you to take and pass the GED test.
-In class, you will also prepare for and take the U.S. and Illinois Constitution test that is required before signing up for the GED test.
+High school equivalency (HSE) testing, formerly referred to as GED testing offers you an option if you have not completed high school.
+L&C offers HSE preparation classes.
+The classes provide instruction in language arts - reading, language arts - writing, mathematics, social studies and science to help prepare you to take and pass one of the HSE tests.
+In class, you will also prepare for and take the U.S. and Illinois Constitution test that is required before signing up for a HSE test.

-L&C offers GED classes on campus and in off-campus education centers.
+L&C offers HSE classes on campus and in off-campus education centers.
 These classes combine group and individualized instruction to best meet your learning needs.
 There is no fee for the classes.
-However, a fee is charged at the time you register to take the GED test.
-For more information about GED preparation classes, call the Adult Education office at 618-468-4141.
+However, a fee is charged by the test provider at the time you register to take one of the HSE tests.
+For more information about HSE test preparation classes, call the Adult Education office at 618-468-4141.

 Project READ offers confidential services to adults 16 years and over seeking help with their reading and/or math skills.
-In addition to attending GED classes, you may qualify for one-on-one tutoring.
-Combining tutoring from Project READ with attendance in GED classes could result in making progress towards your goal more quickly.
+In addition to attending HSE classes, you may qualify for one-on-one tutoring.
+Combining tutoring from Project READ with attendance in HSE classes could result in making progress towards your goal more quickly.
 There is no fee for these services.
 For more information about Project READ, call the Adult Education office at 618-468-4141.